 Eligibility

 To be eligible for admission to the MSW: Critical Leadership in Social Services and Communities stream, applicants are required to hold a BSW degree from an accredited social work program.
-In addition, admission requirements are: Half course in introductory social research methods; B+ standing in senior-level social work courses; The equivalent of an accumulated three years of experience working in social services or communities/community services.
+In addition, admission requirements are:

-Applications should demonstrate the capacity to: Rationalize experience and its link to leadership; Contextualize the experience to lead in a critical and complex way
+Applications should demonstrate the capacity to: Rationalize experience and its link to leadership; Contextualize the experience to lead in a critical and complex way.

 Applicants should have the equivalent of an accumulated three years (minimum 5000 hrs. at time of application) of experience to be accepted into the program.
 This experience needs to be demonstrated to inform their leadership activities and to support analysis of organizational and systemic processes that inform leadership, and may in some contexts limit/shape the nature of leadership practice.
 The point of this experience level is not to meet a technical requirement, but rather to ensure that students have particular kinds of experience and have the capacity to process their knowledge in a critical way in the classroom and placement setting.